Namaswi24/CodeCrux/README.md

-## Description
+# 🚀 CodeCrux — Competitive Programming Companion

-CP Practice Portal is a customized competitive programming practice website designed to help users track their progress, discover upcoming contests, and find new problems to solve.
-It aggregates information from popular coding platforms like Codeforces, AtCoder, LeetCode, CodeChef, and GeeksForGeeks, providing a centralized hub for competitive programming enthusiasts.
-The application features a functional backend and a user-friendly interface.
+**CodeCrux,CompeCompetitive Programming Portal is a customized full-stack web application that brings together competitive programming features in a single platform.
+From personalized problem recommendations to daily streaks and calendar-synced contests, it integrates multiple services like Codeforces, AtCoder, LeetCode, and Clist.by into a single competitive programming hub.

 ---